-- Get to safety quickly and take what you need with you. - If emergency officials announce that leaving home may be necessary, do it quickly.
+- Get to safety quickly and take what you need with you.
+Make sure you have identified someone to help you if you cannot do this yourself. - If emergency officials announce that leaving home may be necessary, do it quickly.
 It's best to leave quickly and get to a safer place while you have choices.
 If you wait too long to leave, roads may be closed or the weather may be too dangerous to be travelling on the roads. - If you have family members or good friends who can assist you and are going to a shelter with you, then a shelter would be okay.
 Remember, though, that the Red Cross shelters are not designed for people with disabilities.
 They will probably not have anyone available to assist you in any way.
 However, staying at a shelter during some types of emergencies is much safer than staying at home.